kcm2/ab/references/angelbeatshd.rst

 -----------

 * As the SSS leaves the principal's office, they ask how they will know if TK has Savant syndrome and Yuri says they will test and find out.
-* They go to the music room and sit TK in front of a piano and play some classicial music.
+* They go to the music room and sit TK in front of a piano and play some classical music.
 TK plays some basic melody and stops, proudly.
-* Yuri shouts "that's a completly different song" and kicks TK.
+* Yuri shouts "that's a completely different song" and kicks TK.
 * They go to the art room and sit TK in front of an easel and hand him a paintbrush.
 He draws a basic house like a child would.
 Yuri is unhappy and kicks him again.
-* Yuri takes TK to a classroom and writes down a the numbers of pi (``3.141592...``) and asks TK to memorise them before erasing the numbers off the board.
+* Yuri takes TK to a classroom and writes down the numbers of pi (``3.141592...``) and asks TK to memorise them before erasing the numbers off the board.
 TK starts reciting them (``3.15...``) and gets it wrong.
 Yuri is unhappy, again.
 * Yuri asks him what he wants to do, and TK says song lyrics.
 Yuri kicks him, again, and asks Yusa to get Chaa.
 * Chaa hands Yuri another gun.
 She asks how things are going and he replies "so-so", but there is someone he's worried about, but doesn't expand on this and leaves.
-* The SSS take TK to somewhere in the forst, and Yuri asks if he can shoot an empty can.
+* The SSS take TK to somewhere in the forest, and Yuri asks if he can shoot an empty can.
 * TK jumps, shoots, and nearly hits Yuri.
 She kicks him, again.
 * Yuri asks them to hold TK so he stops dancing.
 Hinata and Noda hold TK and TK shoots at the cup again and the bullet skims the can.
 * Yuri, impressed, asks them to do it again but Hinata has concerns and that they don't even know his name.